viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

    {{< imgproc src="/tutorials/filtered-camera-module/train-model-complete.png" alt="The models subtab under the data tab in the Viam app, showing a model that has completed training and is ready for use" resize="1200x" >}}

-If you already have a model you want to use, you can [upload an existing model](/ml/upload-model/) instead and skip this step.

 For more information, see [Train a model](/ml/train-model/).

+#### Upload an existing ML model

+If you already have a model you want to use, you can upload an existing model instead.

+For example, you could use the object detection model we trained for the [Turn on Lights with Object Detection tutorial](/tutorials/projects/light-up/), which was trained on many common objects, including animals, vehicles, household items, and sports gear.
+You can download that model here:

+- <file>[effdet0.tflite](https://github.com/viam-labs/devrel-demos/blob/main/Light%20up%20bot/effdet0.tflite)</file>: The TFLite model file containing the trained model.
+- <file>[labels.txt](https://github.com/viam-labs/devrel-demos/blob/main/Light%20up%20bot/labels.txt)</file>: The corresponding labels file containing the labels to assign to matching detected objects.
+  You can look through this file to see the full list of trained objects in the model.

+To use an existing ML model:

+1. Navigate to the [**Models** page](https://app.viam.com/data/models) in the Viam app and click the **Upload model** button.
+1. Select **New model** and configure visibility for your model: public models are available to all Viam users while private models are only available to users in your [organization](/fleet/organizations/).
+1. If you haven't already, you will be prompted to select an [organization namespace](/fleet/organizations/#create-a-namespace-for-your-organization).
+1. Then, in the resulting **Upload model** screen, enter a name for your model, select **Object detection**, and upload both the <file>effdet0.tflite</file> and <file>labels.txt</file> files.
+   Add a brief description of your model, then click **Upload model**.

+   {{< imgproc src="/tutorials/filtered-camera-module/upload-existing-model.png" alt="The models subtab under the data tab in the Viam app showing an existing model upload for an object detection model, including the effdet0.tflite model file and the labels.txt labels file" resize="800x" >}}

+Your uploaded model is immediately available for use after upload.

+{{< imgproc src="/tutorials/filtered-camera-module/upload-model-complete.png" alt="The models subtab under the data tab in the Viam app, showing a model that has been uploaded and is ready for use" resize="1200x" >}}

+If you are designing your own model, see [`tflite_cpu` limitations](/ml/deploy/#tflite_cpu-limitations) for guidance on structuring your own model.

+For more information, see [Upload an existing model](/ml/upload-model/).

 ## Configure the ML model and vision services

-The `filtered-camera` module filters image data based on your trained ML model, and so requires that your machine has the ML model service and vision service configured.
+The `filtered-camera` module filters image data based on your trained ML model, and so requires that your machine has an ML model service and vision service configured.

-- The [ML model service](/ml/) enables your machine to deploy a machine learning (ML) model to be used by other services.
+- The [ML model service](/ml/deploy/) enables your machine to deploy a machine learning (ML) model to be used by other services.
-- The [vision service](/ml/vision/) enables your machine's camera to detect objects defined in the ML model on its own.
+- The [vision service](/ml/vision/) uses the deployed model together with your machine's camera to detect objects defined in the ML model on its own.

 ### Add the ML model service